Compact and Optimal Deep Learning with Recurrent Parameter Generators: Introduction

-Though sharing a similar motivation to reduce the parameter redundancy, we explore an entirely different territory to model compression: rather than compressing a large model, we define an arbitrarily large model based on a fixed set of parameters to maximize the model capacity.
-In this work, we propose to define many different layers in a deep neural network based on a fixed amount of parameters, which we call \textit{recurrent parameter generator} (RPG).
-We show that the excess parameter capacity can be exploited with almost no assumptions of how the parameters are assigned to the neural network architecture.
-In other words, there is excess capacity in neural network models independent of how and where the parameters are used in the network.
-Even at the level of individual scalar values, parameters can be reused in another arbitrary location of the deep network architecture without significantly impacting model performance.
+There is excess capacity in neural networks independent of how and where the parameters are used in the network, even at the level of individual scalar values.
 Surprisingly, backpropagation training of a deep network is able to cope with that the same parameter can be assigned to multiple random locations in the network without significantly impacting model performance.
-Through extensive experiments, we show that a large neural network does not need to be over overparameterized to achieve competitive performance.
-Particularly, a Resnet18 model can be implemented with the number of weights equivalent to one convolution layer in a conventional Resnet ($4.72\times$ parameter reduction) and still achieve $67.2\%$ ImageNet top-1 accuracy.
-The proposed method is also extremely flexible in reducing the model parameters.
-In some sense, the proposed RPG method can be viewed as an automatic model pruning technique, which explores the optimal accuracy-parameter trade-off.
-When we reduce the model parameter, RPG shows graceful performance degradation, and its compression results are frequently on par or even better than the SOTA pruning methods besides the flexibility.
-Even if we reduce the Resnet18 backbone parameters to $36$K, which is about $300\times$ reduction, Resnet18 can still achieve $40.0\%$ ImageNet top-1 accuracy.
+Our extensive experiments show that a large neural network does not need to be over-parameterized to achieve competitive performance.
+Particularly, a ResNet18 can be implemented with DoF equivalent to one convolution layer in a ResNet18-vanilla ($4.72\times$ DoF reduction) and still achieves $67.2\%$ ImageNet top-1 accuracy.
+The proposed method is also extremely flexible in reducing model DoF.
+In some sense, the proposed RPG method can be viewed as an automatic model DoF reduction technique, which explores the optimal accuracy-parameter trade-off.
+When we reduce the model DoF, RPG demonstrates graceful performance degradation, and its compression results are frequently on par with the SOTA pruning methods besides the flexibility.
+Even if we reduce the Res18 backbone DoF to $36$K, which is about $300\times$ reduction, ResNet18 can still achieve $40\%$ ImageNet top-1 accuracy.
+Further, we show RPG can be quantized and pruned to improve FLOPs and runtime with relatively mild accuracy drops.

-Notably, we choose a destructive parameter sharing method \cite{CheungPSP19} for RPG in this work, which discourages any potential representation sharing from layer to layer.
-Compared to other recurrent weight-sharing methods, e.g., convolutional pose machine (CPM) or multi-scale deep equilibrium models (MDEQ), our method achieves competitive or even better performance on various benchmarks.
-This makes RPG a strong baseline for probing whether there is nontrivial representation sharing within any recurrent network.